Does a plant-based diet protect against infection?

 The following vitamins and minerals play a significant role in our immune system.
 We should eat right so that we supply our bodies with it every day.
 Unfortunately, this is not always possible.
 Regardless of whether you need to take vitamin supplements or cover your daily needs with Food.
 Here is the list of the essential vitamins that strengthen our immune system:

 Vitamin B12 supports the formation of blood cells and cell division.

 Vitamin D3, medically known as cholecalciferol, is a fat-soluble vitamin that plays a vital role in building bones.
 The body does produce it, or we ingest it through Food.
 For the body to produce the vitamin, we should sit under the sun for at least 15 minutes a day.

 Vitamin C regulates the oxygen supply to the cells and stimulates the synthesis of other vital substances.
-The body needs the valuable vitamin to produce collagen.
+The body needs valuable vitamins to produce collagen.
 But it is also crucial for our immune system because it promotes the production of antibodies.
 These antibodies can localize and successfully combat harmful pathogens.

 Selen fulfills an essential function as a natural antioxidant, promotes various critical cell-building processes, and supports the supply of cells with oxygen.
-The Brazilian nuts are imperative suppliers of selenium.
+Brazilian nuts are imperative suppliers of selenium.